bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 When all resources are up, we can start to ingest data into our system.
 Quick supports the ingest through a REST-API.
-For example, the first snippet shows a command ingesting new vehicles into the `vehicle` topic.
+For example, the following snippet shows a command ingesting new vehicles into the `vehicle` topic.

 ```shell
 curl -X POST --url $HOST/ingest/vehicle \